Best Chicken Breeds for Beginners (2026 Picks)

 | Heat Tolerant | Fair |

 Egg production: 280 to 320 white eggs per year.
-This is the highest producer on our list.
+The highest producer on our list among heritage breeds.
 Some Leghorns will lay an egg almost every single day for their first two years.

 Temperament: Active, flighty, and not very cuddly.
 Leghorns are more "wild" in personality compared to the docile breeds above.
 They're not mean, just nervous and busy.
 Not the best choice if you want a pet chicken.

-Hardiness: Good in warm climates.
+Hardiness: Excellent in warm climates.
 Their large single comb makes them more vulnerable to frostbite in cold areas.
 You can apply petroleum jelly to the comb in winter to help.

 Size: Leghorns are smaller than most breeds on this list (about 4.5 to 6 pounds).
 They eat less feed per egg produced, making them the most efficient layers.

-Best for: People who want maximum eggs and don't mind a more hands-off relationship with their birds.
+Best for: Keepers who want maximum eggs and don't mind a more hands-off relationship with their birds.

 | Stat | Details |